Understanding how fonts change size in Bootstrap mobile view

 Transcript

 Hi, my name is Dan.
-In this video we're going to look at the second part of Media Queries where we look at css styles.
-In the previous video we looked at using Media Queries to play around with the structure or the column widths in Bootstrap.
-This one here relates more to css styling.
-So we're going to look at it separately with its own project window here.
-Once we've finished with the project, after this video we'll throw away this video, and get back to doing the exact same stuff, but on our bigger, more complex website.
+In this video we're gonna look at the second part of meta queries where we look at CSS styles.
+In the previous video, we looked at using meta queries to play around with the structure or the column widths in bootstrap.
+This one here relates more to CSS styling, so we're gonna look at it separately with its own little project window here.
+Once we've finished with this little project, after this video, we'll throw away this video and get back to doing the exact same stuff, but on our bigger, more complex website.
+So first of all, I'm gonna create an empty document here.

-Let's go to 'Font size', let's make it massive.
-Let's get it up to '60'.
-Now I've got my three different Media Queries.
 And they only get activated by how wide your page is.
 So let's go out and preview it in a browser.
-It's going to ask me, 'Save?', yes please.
-You can see here, Desktop view, Tablet view.
-I can't get it small enough to show you Mobile view, but know that if my browser got a little smaller - can it get any smaller?
-No, can't get any smaller. - it will switch to red.
+It's gonna ask me to save.
+Yes, please.
+You can see here desktop view, Table view, and ugh, I can't get small enough to show you mobile view, but know that if my browser got a little smaller, okay, can I get any smaller?
+No, can't get any smaller.

 • Powered by Marvin